 Age of Article Warning:

-This article was originally published 35 months ago.
-The tips and techniques explained may be outdated, or information may longer be applicable.
+This article was originally published 37 months ago.
+The information, tips and techniques explained may outdated.
+Examples shown on this page may no longer work.
 Please consider this when viewing the below content.

 This is the question I was asking myself a couple of days ago.
 I have a WordPress responsive website, and I know that it works well on mobile devices.
 So why would Google’s mobile friendly tester show my website as NOT friendly?

 Firstly let’s explore why you need a mobile friendly website.

 Well according to the Google Webmaster blog in a post titled “Finding more mobile friendly search results“, Google will very soon be making a change to the search results displayed on a mobile device.

 “Starting April 21, we will be expanding our use of mobile-friendliness as a ranking signal.
 This change will affect mobile searches in all languages worldwide and will have a significant impact in our search results.
 Consequently, users will find it easier to get relevant, high quality search results that are optimized for their devices”

 The key words here are “… will affect mobile searches … worldwide … will have a significant impact in our search results …”